sveawebpay/php-integration/README.md

        ->toAmount                          // amount upper limit for plan availability
 ```

+See the <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/master/apidoc/classes/Svea.WebService.GetPaymentPlanParams.html" target="_blank">GetPaymentPlanParams</a> and <a href="http://htmlpreview.github.io/?https://raw.github.com/sveawebpay/php-integration/master/apidoc/classes/Svea.WebService.PaymentPlanParamsResponse.html" target="_blank">PaymentPlanParamsResponse</a> classes.

 ### 6.5 WebPay::paymentPlanPricePerMonth()
 This is a helper function provided to calculate the monthly price for the different payment plan options for a given sum.
 This information may be used when displaying i.e. payment options to the customer by checkout, or to display the lowest amount due per month to display on a product level.

-The returned instance of PaymentPlanPricePerMonth contains an array "values", where each element in turn contains an array of campaign code, description and price per month:
+The returned instance of PaymentPlanPricePerMonth contains an array "values", where each element in turn contains an array of campaign code, description and price per month.

-$paymentPlanParamsResonseObject->values[0..n] (for n campaignCodes), where values['campaignCode' => campaignCode, 'pricePerMonth' => pricePerMonth, 'description' => description]

 **$paramsResonseObject** is response object from getPaymentPlanParams();
 ```php